tasmota/docs/docs/Blinds-and-Shutters.md

    `shuttertilt1 close` set tilt to defined close angle `shuttertilt1 20` set tilt to 20° angle

 If the shutter is moved from one position to another position the tilt will be restored AFTER the movement.
 If the shutter is fully opened or fully closed the tilt will be reset.
 This means there is no tilt restore at the endpoints.
-If you want to restore the tilt at the endpoint you have to use a backlog command e.g. `backlog shutterclose1; shuttertilt1 open`
+If you want to restore the tilt at the endpoint you have two options to do that:
+- use a backlog command e.g. `backlog shutterclose1; shuttertilt1 open`
+- use `shutterposition1 0,90` with an optional position of the tilt as a second parameter

 Similar to shutterchange to make relative movements there is also a `shuttertiltchange` with the same behavior.